davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention.md

 -->

-- __NOTE__ if you are interesting in this kind of mechanism check how the flair embeddings generate from character embeddings en embedding for a word, there's a similar idea there.
+- __NOTE__ if you are interesting in this kind of mechanism check how the flair embeddings generate from character embeddings an embedding for a word, there's a similar idea there.

 The context vector $c_{i}$ is computed as a weighted sum of these